bbdataeng/a-small-fire/README.md

 ---

 ### Configuration Files
-There are two main configuration files that are critical for the toolkit:
+There are two main configuration files:

 - `biobank_config.yml:`
         Stores general configuration information, such as organization ID, collection ID, and the Biobank Locator server URL.